 Common EB-5 fraud schemes can involve anybody, including:

-- The applicant and the people, companies, and places associated with the applicant (for example, the regional center principal; the sponsor; the developer of the new commercial enterprise; and the job-creating entity president, owner, or manager);
+The applicant and the people, companies, and places associated with the applicant (for example, the regional center principal, sponsor, developer of the new commercial enterprise, and the job-creating entity president, owner, or manager);

 How to Report Suspected EB-5 Fraud and Abuse to USCIS